-6.2.4.
+5.2.4.
 Fixed Service and Space Service Sharing

-There are a number of frequency bands that are shared, by international allocation, on a co-primary basis between the Space Service and the Fixed Service (FS).
-Sharing analysis must be carefully undertaken to avoid interference.
+There are a number of frequency bands that are shared, by international allocation, on a coprimary basis between the Space Service and the Terrestrial services.
+Sharing analysis must be carefully undertaken to avoid interference in accordance with PIB 38.